-- 1. The Regulations for the award of Honours degrees and Foundation degrees of the University (hereinafter referred to as the Undergraduate Regulations) set out the rules and procedures which ensure that successful students progress through the stages of each programme, that awards are made reliably and fairly, and that the classifications of awards are clear, carefully considered, and well founded. - 2.
+- The Regulations for Undergraduate Awards (hereinafter referred to as the Undergraduate Regulations) set out the rules and procedures which ensure that successful students progress through the stages of each programme, that awards are made reliably and fairly, and that the classifications of awards are clear, carefully considered, and well founded. - 2.
 These Regulations are designed to ensure that the institution meets the requirements of the QAA UK Quality Code for Higher Education, specifically Chapters B4 Enabling student development and achievement (2015) and B6 Assessment of students and accreditation of prior learning (2015), which states that institutions should 'publicise and implement clear rules and regulations for progressing from one stage of a programme to another and for qualifying for an award' (Indicator 8). - 3.
 The Regulations are applied by Boards of Examiners and set out the requirements which students must meet in order to progress through their programme and to receive the award to which it leads.
 They also set out the circumstances in which failure in any component may be compensated, condoned or retrieved and the rules governing the calculation of degree classifications. - 4.
-The Undergraduate Regulations are approved by Senate and are subject to periodic review and may be amended at any time. - 5.
-The University will make every effort to ensure that the published programme (course) details are complete and up-to-date.
-However, the University will be entitled to make reasonable changes to the course (including to the content and syllabus of the course, or the location of the course or the method of delivery or assessment of the course) where that will enable the University to deliver a better quality of educational experience to students enrolled on the course.
+The Regulations for Undergraduate Awards are approved by Senate and are subject to periodic review and may be amended at any time. - 5.
+The University will make every effort to ensure that the published programme(course) details are complete and up-to-date.
+However, the University will be entitled to make reasonable changes to the programme (including to the content and syllabus of theprogramme, or the location of the programme or the method of delivery or assessment of the programme) where that will enable the University to deliver a better quality of educational experience to students enrolled on the programme.
 In making such changes, the University will aim to keep the changes to the minimum necessary to achieve the required quality of experience and will notify and consult with affected students as appropriate. - 6.
-In the exceptional situation of a programme being closed, students will be notified in a timely manner and appropriate support provided for them successfully to complete their studies.
-Monitoring of students' progress will be the responsibility of the Portfolio Management Group (PMG); where the PMG has identified at risk students, additional support, monitoring and review will be put in place.
+In the exceptional situation of a programme (course) being suspended or closed, students will be notified in a timely manner in accordance with our Student Protection Plan and appropriate support provided for them successfully to complete their studies.
+Monitoring of the programme portfolio will be the responsibility of the Portfolio Management Group (PMG).
+PMG will ensure where programmes are closed this will be managed in a way to support students and maintain the quality of the programme.